FAQ

 You may enjoy your snacks during the after-parties each evening.

 No, video recording is not allowed.
-See the camper letter for details.

 Please do not take photos in any classroom, Once-Over-Lightly, or any time the guest artists are instructing.
 Photos are permitted at parties, Wednesday’s Picture Night, banquet activities, around campus and at unofficial Camp activities.
 Official Camp photographers will be identified to document official Camp activities and the photos they take will be available online.